 The United States Department of Transportation estimates that more than 500,000 truck accidents occur every year, while more than 75% of these accidents are caused by the driver of the passenger vehicle.

 A tow truck is used to transport vehicles from one location to another, including new vehicles, broken down vehicles and impounded vehicles.
 In most instances, tow truck companies are run by local governments or business.
 These businesses usually offer services for towing automobile such as cars, trucks, buses, trailers and moving large machinery, whereas the government will use tow trucks in public areas, police departments and transportation authorities.

 The five most common forms of tow trucks include:

 Of course, there are several other types of tow trucks that may be used for specific situations; however these are the most common forms used on the roads today.

 Tow Truck Accident Facts

-As 15 percent of tow truck accidents are caused by the driver, there are typically many factors that contribute to these accidents.
-The most common factors which contribute to many recent tow truck accidents include:
+As 15% of tow truck accidents are caused by the driver, there are typically many factors that contribute to these accidents.
+The most common factors that contribute to many recent tow truck accidents include:

 - Texting while driving

 - Reckless driving

 - Driving under the influence of drugs or alcohol